KelloTek/KMorph/README.md

 /morph help - Displayed the helps.
 /morph set - Allows you to transform yourself into an entity.
-/morph remove - Allows you to detransform.
+/morph remove - Allows you to detranform.

 kmorph.use - Allows you to use the morph commands.